-NEW YORK – March, 2020 PRLog -- The literary world and the world of publishing has a brand-new power couple.
-Best-selling author Kristen Houghton, (A Cate Harlow Private Investigation series), and her husband, baseball historian Alan William Hopper, have launched a new publishing press, Skylight-NYC Publishers.
+NEW YORK – May, 2020 PRLog -- The literary world and the world of publishing has a brand-new power couple.
+Best-selling author Kristen Houghton, (A Cate Harlow Private Investigation series), and her husband, educator and baseball historian Alan William Hopper, have launched a new publishing press, Skylight-NYC Publishers.
 Houghton, who is also published traditionally, has successfully opted to try the waters of the publishing world and the result has been pleasantly remarkable.
 She and her husband had been wanting to work together for some time and were actively looking for a business project that would suit them both.

 "Publishing seemed the perfect project for us," says the author of twelve novels, two non-fiction books, two anthologies, and a YA novella.
 "We work well together and I know that I can bounce ideas and plots for my books off of him.
 He gives great advice.
 Plus, it is wonderful to work as a team on something that is so important to us both."

 "When we began this dream, Kristen and I wanted to learn everything about publishing in today's techno world.
 Not only print, but digital, audio, and all that goes into publishing a book from manuscript acquisition to final proofs.
 We made it our business to learn everything.
 We are now publishing nineteen other authors, besides Kristen," says Hopper, who also has a background as a business systems analyst, "and it's exhilarating to be so involved from beginning to end with the creation process."